sigmedia/sigmedia.github.io/README.md

 # SIGMEDIA Astro Website

-This is the main Astro project for the SIGMEDIA website.
+This is the main Astro project for the Sigmedia website.

 ## 🚀 Quick Start

-1. **Install dependencies**:
+1. **Install [bun](https://bun.com) and its dependencies**:
    ```sh
    bun install
    ```

+> Bun can be installed following instructions at https://bun.com/docs/installation

 2. **Start development server**:
    ```sh